YkRoPchikys/TransferValues/readme.md

 7. **Process Completion**:
    - A message is displayed to inform the user that the data transfer has been completed successfully.

-## How to Use

-1. **Set the Folder Path**:
-   - Open the file containing the macro and modify the following line:
-     ```vba
-     folderPath = "C:\Your\Path\To\Folder\" ' CHANGE TO YOUR FOLDER PATH
-     ```
-     Replace it with the path to the folder containing the Excel files you want to transfer data from.

-2. **Run the Macro**:
-   - Go to the "Developer" tab in Excel, select "Visual Basic", create a new module, and paste the macro code.
-   - Run the macro, and follow the on-screen prompts to select the file and sheet.

 ## Notes

 - The macro expects the data to be transferred from column A in the target workbook.